 MySQL Server sequentially writes all changes that have occurred in the database to binary log files.
 Binary logs are included across the entire server in mysql.cnf

 After activating binary logs, files of the type mysql-bin.<Bin log name> will appear in the directory specified in the configuration.
-You can extract sql statements from binary logs files using the mysqlbinlog utility.
+You can extract SQL statements from binary logs files using the mysqlbinlog utility.

-If you apply the extracted sql statements sequentially to the database, you can restore the database to any specific date.
+If you apply the extracted SQL statements sequentially to the database, you can restore the database to any specific date.

-To restore you need a full backup created using mysqldump with ––flush-logs parameter and all binary logs files that were created after that.
+To restore you need a full backup created using mysqldump with the ––flush-logs parameter and all binary logs files that were created after that.

 Binary log backup has a number of advantages over other types of backups: